yodrew/darkroomretreat/manuscript/air.md

 	- keep baffle _f_ flush with right edge of inner wall (thin dash-dotted line)
 	- keep baffles _b, c, d, e_ centered on dash-dotted lines, shifting them downward (in short version, keep _e_ flush with right edge of end and outer wall)
 	- keep side wall against outer wall

-5. join pieces in this order:
+#### assemble {#assemble}

 1. seal: glue 2 seals together with minimum of glue: a skinny bead around outer perimeter, with a little extra at the corners.
 2. inner half
 	1. inner wall
 	2. top end
 	3. long folded flap, 1 short flap
 	4. baffles b, d, f
 	5. side wall
 	6. 2 spacers.
 Attach a piece of tape around an edge so you can pull them out from the openings once vent is dry.
 Use only 2 dots of glue on each spacer for removability, just enough to hold them in place as you fit the halves together.
 3. outer half
 	1. outer wall
 	2. baffles a, c, e
 4. paint insides matte black
 5. glue halves together
 	1. inner half
 	2. outer half
 	3. bottom end
 6. add
 	1. 3 other flaps
 	2. seal
-6. Let it dry. until installation, keep it in a dust-proof bag.
+7. Let it dry.
+ Until installation, keep it in a dust-proof bag.

-7. installation
+#### install {#install}

 1. mark slot with slot jig
 	- it spaces slot correctly on most blinds and panels.
 It can be further from corner but only 20- closer on panels.
 	- face opening, 35 x 248, on blinds, panels, or outside silencer, with shell
 	- side opening, 32 x 248, inside silencer or other enclosure, without shell
 2. cut out slot
 3. position vent over slot and fit vent flaps through it
 4. when attaching to soft material like fabric, plastic sheeting, or cardboard, pull long flap snug, use back of table knife tip to crease the outside of it right where it passes through slot
 5. fold flap at crease and tape it down.
 Tape makes vent removable.
 Only glue it in place if you are certain of not moving it for years.
 6. repeat with other long flap, then with short flaps
 7. secure side opening with screws.
 Screw through inner wall into panel or blocks.
 Or screw from other side into inner wall.
 If blind material is soft (plastic, fabric, paper, cardboard), use fender washers.
 8. vent must be shaded to minimize fading of black paper and warping.
 Usually, insert of double-blind or white material over window will do this.
 Otherwise, cover shell with white paper.
 If in direct sun, shade it somehow.

-#### short {#short2}
+#### shorten {#shorten}

 The universal vent can be shortened for use inside a silencer or other enclosure.
 The enclosure must have two or more blackened corners that light must go around.
 Follow instructions in wall drawing.
-Also note dash-dotted lines in plan and elevation views.
+Note dash-dotted lines in plan and elevation views.

 The short version is 168 x 266 x 84.
 If an even smaller vent is required:

-- use thin cardboard
+- use thinner cardboard, 2--4-
-	- slide baffles leftward, maintaining spacing
+	- slide baffles leftward, maintaining 32- and 34- spacing
 	- trim protruding walls
+- or shrink the design proportionally
-- use my old helix-z vent in the zip file (140 x 281 x 68 in the body)
+- or use old helix-z vent (140 x 281 x 68 in the body), in zip file
-- shrink the design proportionally

 With thought and experiment, every engineering problem can be solved.
 This is the awesome and terrifying power of _technique_: of physics and engineering.
 Let us use it to our advantage, for the purpose of coming back to life.